Skip to main content Skip to footer

 • ongoing contributions to reserves to ensure financial sustainability into the future;

-All departments will continue to work with the County of Haliburton and local municipalities on the joint activities contained in the Service Delivery Review in an effort to harmonize services throughout the County.
+All departments will continue to collaborate with the County of Haliburton and local municipalities on the joint activities contained in the Service Delivery Review to standardize services throughout the County.

-The Township of Algonquin Highlands 2023 budget incorporates the expenditures and funding solutions for several major projects, some deferred from 2022 due to timing and supply issues:
+The Township of Algonquin Highlands 2025 budget incorporates the expenditures and funding solutions for several major projects:

-• the HVAC upgrade at Dorset Recreation Centre;
+• the installation of EV Chargers and an HVAC upgrade at Dorset Recreation Centre;

 • the reconstruction and surface treatment on various roadways in the Township;